Literal Idiomatic Translation

 - Ellipsis of Repetition (ER)

-- an ellipsis of repetition, in which the omitted word or words are to be supplied by repeating them from a clause which precedes or follows." - Dr. Bullinger, E. W. Figures Of Speech Used In The Bible - Explained And Illustrated.
-Grand Rapids, Baker Books, 1968.
+Where the omitted word or words is, or are to be supplied out of the preceding or following clause, in order to complete the sense." - Dr. Bullinger, E. W. Figures Of Speech Used In The Bible - Explained And Illustrated.
+Grand Rapids, Baker Books, 1968, 70.

 Ellipsis of repetition is the most often used ellipses among the writings of the apostles and other new testament writers (Mark and Luke were disciples).
 Although this section is about ER it's nearly impossible to find contexts containing multiple verses in which only one kind of ellipsis is used by its writer.
 So as we go down through 1 Cor.
-2:1-9 I'll explain the other kinds of ellipses as well to demonstrate apostle Paul's flow of thought.
+2:1-9 I'll explain the other kinds of ellipses as well to demonstrate apostle Paul's flow of thought and meaning.

 As I've demonstrated in the two previous sections on AE and RE, I'll point out the discrete topics and unique events which constitute the path which we are to follow in our minds as we read Paul's letter and try to follow his flow of thought.